jamietr1/google-docs-writing-tracker/README.md

   * It generates a Daily Writing Almanac message that summarizes your writing stats, including streaks and records.

 The Google Docs Writing Tracking is designed for those who do their writing in Google Docs.

-# Beta version

-This branch contains a beta version of the Google Docs Writing Tracker that is an extensive refactoring of the original.
-While I have tested this code in my environment, I am looking to see how it runs in other environments.
-Things may be buggy.
-If you run into an issue with the code or these instructions, please open up an issue.

 # A note on the (lack of) support